Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 A quick way to clean plastic patio furniture is to toss it into the pool for a few hours.
 This especially works good if the furniture is white.
 If you don't have a pool, mix up some chlorine a little stronger than a pool and spray it down generously.
 Let sit a few hours and then rinse off.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have metal frame sling back patio chairs with cream mesh type all weather material in the inserts of the frame.
 The entire surface of the material exposed to the sun has turned completely dark brown.
 They have also been in storage for about 5 years.
-I have no idea how to get the brown off and restore it back to the cream colour.
-I've tried orange oil cleaning spray, scrubbing them and washing off with a hose which has reduced the brown, but it's still there.
-Any ideas?

 It sounds rather as if chemical changes have occurred in the fabric due to strong sunshine or storage.
 I'd give it one last try using an enzyme detergent and a soft brush.
 If that didn't work, you might try recovering the chairs with canvas, quite a difficult job; or just make slip-over covers from a length of material.
 Measure the length of the back and the seat and double this.
 Join loosely underneath with Velcro, and have ties where the back rest meets the seat.